-Please ensure your child's hair is clean and free from hairspray and oils, and they are wearing loose fitting, comfortable clothing.
+Please ensure your child's hair is clean and free from hairspray and oils, and wears loose fitting, comfortable clothing.

-If your child is taking any medication, please continue to take it as normal and bring a list of medications with you.
-They may continue to eat meals as normal, and it might be helpful if they eat a good meal prior to the test.
+If your child is taking any medication, please continue to take as normal, and bring a list of the medication with you.
+Your child may continue to eat meals as normal, although it is helpful if your child does have a good meal prior to the test.